bempus/Limit-Calendar-Events/README.md

 # Limit Bookings in Google Calendar
-A script designed to run on  https://script.google.com/ with the "Caledar"-serivce.

-## Pitch
  Imagine you have 4 available timeslots in a day, however you want to close the day once 3 of them are filled.
 You obviously don't want to check manually.
  This is what Limit Bookings was designed for.